jhc13/taggui/README.md

 The easiest way to use the application is to download the latest release from the [releases page](https://www.github.com/jhc13/taggui/releases).
-Choose the appropriate file for your operating system, extract it wherever you want, and run the executable file shortcut inside.
+Choose the appropriate file for your operating system, extract it wherever you want, and run the executable file inside.
 You will have to install [7-Zip](https://www.7-zip.org/download.html) to extract the files if you don't have it on your system.
 No additional dependencies are required.